 Both Bowlby and Ainsworth agreed that attachment styles formed early in life greatly impact the rest of life.

 The Strange Situation Classification Study

-Ainsworth studied the various attachments between toddlers aged 12 to 18 months with an assessment technique she called the “Strange Situation Classification (SSC).
+Ainsworth studied the various attachments between toddlers aged 12 to 18 months with an assessment technique called the “Strange Situation Classification (SSC).

 She observed the behavior between the child and mother after the mom left the room and a stranger entered the room.
 She observed how the toddler reacted to the mom leaving, the stranger intruding, and then the re-entry of the mother into the room.

 Ultimately, this study gave way to identifying three attachment styles.